Mufurun/interactiveMap/README.md

    3. Replace the line of "//Replace This Line (and Delete)" with what you copied in the step 1
       - ie. the point variable contains the Excel data.

-<<<<<<< HEAD

- 1. Open "git-bash" program (search it in the search box)
-   2. Go to "interactiveMap" in "/Desktop/Heritage_Map_Project"
-   3. Command "git status" to see what you have to restore.
-      - If you add, commit and push, you may make conflict
-      - At least may want to restore ./src/data.js
-   4. Command "git pull" to get the file from github.

- - Here is the step to Modify the "./src/data.js"
-   1. Open ./src/data.js with Notepad or other program 2.

 =======
 ### 4 Common Error and Debugging <a name="common-error-and-debugging"></a>